tushar-gupta-1995/DependencyVisualiser/README.md

-# DependencyVisualiser: This is still WIP
+# Dependencyvisualizer: This is still WIP
 ## Description
-Dependncy Visualiser is meant for visualising dependencies of golang based projects and perform analysis on them.
+Dependency visualizer is meant for visualizing dependencies of golang based projects and perform analysis on them.
-The visualiser captures modules in a repo and their dependencies as an adjacency list.
+The visualizer captures modules in a repo and their dependencies as an adjacency list.
 Essentially the module becomes the source vertex and each dependency becomes the destination vertex to which the module points to.
 Thus we form a directed graph.
-By nature if your project is compiling the graph is also acyclic, since golang compiler breaks on having [cyclical dependencies](https://www.positioniseverything.net/import-cycle-not-allowed/#:~:text=Golang%20does%20not%20allow%20cyclic,if%20your%20packages%20are%20interdependent.), thus for a successflly compiled project we form a *DAG*.
+By nature if your project is compiling the graph is also acyclic, since golang compiler breaks on having [cyclical dependencies](https://www.positioniseverything.net/import-cycle-not-allowed/#:~:text=Golang%20does%20not%20allow%20cyclic,if%20your%20packages%20are%20interdependent.), thus for a successfully compiled project we form a *DAG*.

 ## Why is a graph helpful?
 Once we get the dependency graph we can use it to perform analysis leveraging various graph algorithms.
-Few of the analysis currently performed by dependency visualiser include:
+Few of the analysis currently performed by dependency visualizer include:
 1. Just by  default, rendering a graph tells us how the components are connected.
 2. On clicking a particular vertex, we traverse the graph with that vertex as source and thus get the dependency graph of the said vertex.
 3. We can filter the graph to only show modules that point to a dependency with specific keywords, this can be useful in filtering only